HumanSignal/label-studio/docs/source/guide/ml.md

 def fit(self, completions, workdir=None, **kwargs)
 ```

-The **completions** param used in classical approach - list of annotations, can be a list or a single task in a list.
-Annotations format is common for Label Studio, check annotations key in task format in [guide](/guide/export.html#Label-Studio-JSON-format-of-annotated-tasks).
+The **completions** param used in the classical approach is a list of annotations, which can be a list or a single task in a list.
+Annotations format is common for Label Studio, check the annotations key in task format in [guide](/guide/export.html#Label-Studio-JSON-format-of-annotated-tasks).
-The **completions** param will be empty for active learning approach.
+The **completions** param will be empty for the active learning approach.
 Instead of it use **kwargs** params.

-The **event** key in **kwargs** is Webhook event that called the fit method.
+The **event** key in **kwargs** is a Webhook event called the fit method.
 Machine learning backend is checking these events to train your model: 'ANNOTATION_CREATED', 'ANNOTATION_UPDATED', 'ANNOTATION_DELETED', 'PROJECT_UPDATED'.
 To override this list set self.TRAIN_EVENTS in your model.
 Check available events in [webhooks guide.](/guide/webhooks.html#What-to-use-Label-Studio-webhooks-for)
-The **data** key in **kwargs** enriches your event with entities like project, task or annotation.
+The **data** key in **kwargs** enriches your event with entities like a project, task, or annotation.
 Check [API description](/api#tag/Webhooks/) to understand event params.

 ## Get predictions from a model
 After you [connect a model to Label Studio as a machine learning backend](#Add-an-ML-backend-to-Label-Studio), you can see model predictions in the labeling interface if the model is pre-trained, or right after it finishes training.